Located at the Southeast Corner of Washington and Delaware

-The transit center is applying for a LEED Silver Certification, meaning green building practices will be employed, reducing the environmental impact of the project during construction and operation.
+The transit center is applying for Leadership in Energy and Environmental Design (LEED) Silver Certification.
+This means the building will reduce its environmental impact during construction and operation.
 Some green features of the Downtown Transit Center include:

-- Storm water management & curbside rain gardens
+- Storm water management and curbside rain gardens